Uni-Tübingen

 Download conception for the role of “Appointment Process Screening Officer”

-Gender Bias and other Discriminatory Factors
+Gender Bias and Care as Discriminatory Factor

 Positions in the academic service are to be filled according to the principle of selection of the best.
 The evaluation of the scientific excellence of applicants is therefore the central selection criteria in an appointment procedure.